object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

     package
        A grouping of related :term:`modules` into a single importable unit.

+    Python interpreter
+       The piece of software which interprets and executes Python commands.

     scope
        The scope of a name is the section of code for which that name is valid.